-As part of the on-boarding and periodic due diligence processes in SMBC London Branch, all counterparties are assessed to determine if they fall within the scope of the Act, and, if so, a copy of their Anti-Slavery Statement is sought and retained.
+As part of the on-boarding and periodic due diligence processes, all suppliers, contractors, clients, and business partners are assessed to determine if they fall within the scope of the Act, and, if so, a copy of their Anti-Slavery Statement is sought and retained.
 By way of best practice, for those counterparties who are not in scope of the Act, SMBC London Branch will seek to obtain an equivalent policy or document relating to CSR, ESG or Human Rights.
+Any instances where it is identified that the supplier, customer, or transaction may present a heightened ESG risk, or may be involved in the commission or facilitation of the relevant offences due to their core activities, line of business, business relationships, country of establishment and/or operations, will require enhanced due diligence measures, more detailed investigation and senior management approval.

-(4)Access to Remedial Measure
+4.4 Access to Remedial Measure